Aliases for KDELR1 Gene

 GeneCards Summary for KDELR1 Gene

-KDELR1 (KDEL (Lys-Asp-Glu-Leu) Endoplasmic Reticulum Protein Retention Receptor 1) is a Protein Coding gene.
+KDELR1 (KDEL Endoplasmic Reticulum Protein Retention Receptor 1) is a Protein Coding gene.
 Diseases associated with KDELR1 include actinobacillosis.
-Among its related pathways are Activation of cAMP-Dependent PKA and Signal transduction_PKA signaling.
+Among its related pathways are Transport to the Golgi and subsequent modification and Insulin receptor recycling.
 GO annotations related to this gene include ER retention sequence binding and KDEL sequence binding.
 An important paralog of this gene is KDELR2.

 UniProtKB/Swiss-Prot for KDELR1 Gene